 - Active nurse practitioners who seek postsecondary study under a DNP degree can develop opportunities for career advancement.

-- Some nurse practitioner specializations are family medicine, adult gerontology acute care and psychiatric mental health.
+- Some nursing career paths involve nurse practitioner specializations.
+These pathways include family medicine, adult gerontology acute care and psychiatric mental health.
 DNP-prepared nurse practitioners can also hold leadership roles, such as clinical educator and chief nursing officer.
 These draw on an acute understanding of recent trends in evidence-based practice, nursing informatics and project analysis.

 - Doctor specializations include anesthesiology, dermatology, cardiology and general internist treatment for nonsurgical approaches to treating internal organs.

 With opportunities expected to grow in the next decade, many nurse practitioners are developing their skills and education, gaining the edge they need to advance in this important career.
-As patient numbers rise, so does the need for nurse practitioners.
+As patient numbers rise and current nurses retire or leave the profession, the need for nurse practitioners becomes more pressing.
 By earning a degree that takes the future into account, you can develop the skills needed to advance your career and meet the upcoming demand for nurse practitioners.

-Earning an online Master of Science in Nursing (MSN) degree from Duquesne University helps nurse practitioners become more independent in their nursing careers.
+Earning Duquesne’s online Master of Science in Nursing (MSN) degree helps nurse practitioners become more independent in their nursing careers.
 Nurses who pursue an MSN degree become changemakers, advocating for patients in today’s health care systems through increased expertise in a variety of nursing care and practice areas.
 The MSN program offers Family Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, and Psychiatric-Mental Health Nurse Practitioner tracks, among others.

-Duquesne University’s online post-master’s certificates allow nurses to build on their education and experience to gain a competitive edge in the field, expand their current role or transition to a new specialization.
+Duquesne’s online post-master’s certificates allow nurses to build on their education and experience to gain a competitive edge in the field, expand their current roles, or transition to a new specialization.
 Nurses can earn a post-master’s certificate specializing in family medicine, adult-gerontology acute care, psychiatric-mental health, and more.

-Finally, nurse practitioners with plans to earn a doctorate of nursing can learn how Duquesne University’s online DNP degree can take their future career to the next level, offering tracks to advance their clinical leadership and prepare them to address systemic issues in healthcare.
+Finally, nurse practitioners with plans to earn a doctorate in nursing can learn how Duquesne’s online DNP degree can take their future career to the next level, offering tracks to advance their clinical leadership and prepare them to address systemic issues in health care.